Updated on April 30, 2020.

-Michigan joined the ranks of medical marijuana states in 2008 when 63% of voters approved the Michigan Medical Marihuana Act.
-The act allows patients with a doctor’s recommendation or their caregivers to register with the state and legally possess up to 2.5 ounces of usable cannabis.
-Registration with the state in order to receive a valid medical marijuana card is mandatory in Michigan, but the state also recognizes cards from other states.
-Additionally, the law requires that patients have an established relationship with the doctor who writes their medical marijuana recommendation.
+Registration with the state is mandatory in order to receive a valid medical marijuana card in Michigan, but the state also recognizes cards from other states.
+The law requires that a patient have an established relationship with the doctor who writes his or her medical marijuana recommendation.

 Michigan Medical Marijuana Facts

-- Curious Michigan marijuana fact: the state, and thus all legal documents, officially spells it MARIHUANA with an “h” instead of the usual spelling with a “j.”
+- Curious Michigan marijuana fact: the state, and thus all legal documents, officially spell MARIHUANA with an “h” instead of the usual spelling with a “j.”
 No explanation is given for this other than it being an acceptable spelling.

 - The law has very strong built-in doctor protections: a doctor may not be arrested, prosecuted or penalized in any manner, or be denied any right or privilege, for discussing medical marijuana with a patient.
 This includes protection from civil penalties and disciplinary actions by state medical boards.